EXTREMADURA IN TIME AND PLACE

 Wines and Restaurants

 Aldebarán, located in the main square of Badajoz has certain traditional Extremaduran dishes on its menu which are prepared using local products.
-Atrio is located in the old city centre of Caceres, serves modern variations of popular Extremaduran dishes.
-It's expensive as it has 2 Michelin stars but really worth it, advisable to book http://restauranteatrio.com/en/Torre de Sandes in the old part of Caceres is also good , especially in summer as there is a charming, ancient courtyard for eating outside.
+Another restaurant which should not be missed is Atrio which is located in the city centre of Caceres, serves modern variations of popular Extremaduran dishes.
+Torre de Sandes in the old part of Caceres is also good , especially in summer as there is a charming, ancient courtyard for eating outside.
 In Trujillo any of the restaurants in the main plaza are good and also Dos Orillas which is situated in an old house with courtyard. |

 18/02/10